-You Can't Sell Just by Sending a Catalog: Company Introduction Email Flows that Move Decision-Makers in 2026
+You Can't Sell By Just Sending a Catalog: Company Introduction Email Flows That Move Decision Makers in 2026

 What is a Company Introduction Email?

-Why You Can't Sell by Sending Catalogs?
+Why Can't You Sell by Sending Catalogs?

 Stage 1: Problem Identification and Empathy